Proposed United States acquisition of Greenland: Control of natural resources

-The United States may gain access to vast amounts of natural resources including petroleum and rare minerals.
-The United States Geological Survey estimates 17.5 billion barrels of offshore crude oil and 4.19 trillion cubic meters of natural gas.
+Greenland is home to large deposits of petroleum and rare earth minerals.
+The United States Geological Survey estimates that Greenlandic waters could hold 17.5 billion barrels of offshore crude oil and 4.19 trillion cubic meters of natural gas.
 The island has the largest deposits of rare-earth elements outside China.
-Two thirds of the planet's fresh water outside Antarctica are frozen in Greenland, and its rock flour has unusually strong ability for soil regeneration and direct air capture of carbon.
+Two thirds of the planet's fresh water outside Antarctica are frozen in the Greenland ice sheet, which covers 80% of the island.
+Increased melting of the ice sheet due to climate change could provide more access to Greenland's rock flour, which has unusually strong ability for soil regeneration and direct air capture of carbon.